weilandia/coding-for-managers/technical-interview/lecture-notes.md

 ### Interviewee questions
 The final 5 minutes are reserved for the interviewee to ask questions.
+Some examples of good ones:
+- How does the typical production workflow look?
+How often is code pushed to production (live)?
+- What is the biggest challenge on the product side?
+- How is the test coverage?
+- How is the engineering team organized?
+Are there sub-teams?

 ## What to expect as a product manager
 As a product manager, you won't have questions that are that technically complicated.
 However it might happen that your interviewer asks you questions about your technical background and want to verify it.